paoda/blue-gacha/README.md

 // or
 let students: [Student; 10] = pickup_banner.roll10();
 ```
-can be called (when the `Recruitment` trait is in scope) to allow for acurate simulation of Blue Archive's Gacha.
+can be called (when the `Recruitment` trait is in scope) to allow for accurate simulation of Blue Archive's Gacha.